GROUP-1-FASE-3/Backend/README.md

 API AIRBNB APPLICATION

 About the project :
-An application which enables users to both book a room and provide rooms for others to rent.
+An application which enables users to both book a villas and provide villas for others to rent.

 Features :
 - Authentication